abhishekvispute/curiousapple-audits/src/Raft-1.md

 https://github.com/raft-fi/contracts/pull/421
 https://github.com/raft-fi/contracts/pull/422

-Raft Team has added the limit solely on deposits, using a whitelist for the caller.
+Raft Team is enforcing limit solely on deposits with this fix and is using a whitelist for the caller.
 This caller is intended to be one of Raft's other peripheral contracts, rather than standard user addresses.
 Further, they have blocked the transfer of wrapped tokens, unless the process is initiated by the position manager.

 ## [Q-01] `SafeERC20` extension not used for `_underlyingCollateralToken` inside `PositionManagerWrappedCollateralToken`
 [_underlyingCollateralToken.transferFrom(msg.sender, address(this), collateralChange);](https://github.com/raft-fi/contracts/blob/d5ca8febd9b7f33e1a3ad1eff1f2ae1d9dcd5b5f/contracts/PositionManagerWrappedCollateralToken.sol#L67-L68)